6 Job Search Strategies for MBAs

 That's exactly what you'll get when you launch your career with Johnson & Johnson: challenges and opportunities.
 While taking on complex, real-world problems, you'll have dynamic experiences that open the door to many career paths—instead of confining you to just one.
 We also prioritize work/life balance and are on track to have the world's healthiest workforce.
 And because Our Credo governs everything that we do, you'll find that community-driven values are at the heart of our global impact.

-Stand Out at Recruiting Events
+Stand Out at Recruiting Events (Virtual or Otherwise)

 Think of recruiting events as information-gathering opportunities.
 That means the focus should be less on you than the company itself.
 So be prepared to ask questions: What kind of perks and benefits does the company offer?
 Does it make mentoring a priority?
 What about volunteer work and PTO?
 How is the company supporting work/life balance?